centrifugal/centrifugo/docs/content/server/configuration.md

 * Health check endpoint (`/health`) - used to do health checks
 * Debug endpoints (`/debug/pprof`) - used to inspect internal server state

 It's a good practice to protect those endpoints with firewall.
-For example, you can do this in `location` section of Nginx configuration.
+For example, it's possible to configure in `location` section of Nginx configuration.

 Though sometimes you don't have access to per-location configuration in your proxy/load balancer software.
 For example when using Amazon ELB.
 In this case you can change ports on which your internal endpoints work.